gvwilson/thirdbit/src/fiction/in-heck/index.md

 "It's aright.
 You didn't do anything wrong."

+"But Special Leaf is gonna *die*!" she wailed.
-"But now they're going to take me *away*!"
+"And they're going to take me *away*!"

-"Nobody's taking you anywhere,"
+"Special Leaf isn't going to die,"
-Maddy said in a tone that put fireballs to shame.
+Maddy said firmly.
+"And nobody's taking you anywhere."

 "But Special Blazes said I had to!
 And Miz Nabbles said it too."